Bow Tie Analysis

 - Personal protective equipment.

-The general focus of bow tie is managing Major Accident Hazards, as working personnel need to understand how these may occur and the barriers and escalation factor controls deployed to prevent them.
+The general focus of Bow Tie is managing Major Accident Hazards, as working personnel need to understand how these may occur and the barriers and escalation factor controls deployed to prevent them.

 - Hazard